Yipara logoYipara

 Listed on MossAI Tools

 © 2025 Yipara.
 All rights reserved.
-AI-powered pet photo analysis tool — educational only, not a veterinary diagnosis.
+AI triage to help you decide if a vet visit is needed — educational only, not a veterinary diagnosis.

 Upload a photo of your dog's teeth and gums and get an instant educational AI pattern report.
-Identify visual signs commonly associated with tooth infections, gum disease, tartar buildup, periodontal concerns, and other dental issues.
+Identify visual signs commonly associated with tooth infections, gum concerns, tartar buildup, periodontal concerns, and other dental issues.
 Educational only — not a veterinary diagnosis.

 📸 View photo guide for best results ↓